boostorg/cmake/README.md

 ## Using Boost after building and installing it with CMake

 Normally, a Boost installation is used from CMake by means of `find_package(Boost)`.
-However, up to and including release 1.81.0, Boost that has been installed with CMake does not deploy the necessary CMake configuration file for the `Boost` package, so `find_package(Boost)` does not work.
+However, up to and including release 1.81.0, installing Boost with CMake does not deploy the necessary CMake configuration file for the `Boost` package, so `find_package(Boost)` does not work.
 (It also does not provide the `Boost::boost` and `Boost::headers` targets, on which many existing `CMakeLists.txt` files rely.)

 Instead, the individual Boost libraries need to be referenced as in
 ```